Mercedes-Benz has confirmed pricing and UK specs for the latest version of its flagship S Class saloon.

 From the second half of 2021, the S-Class will be able to offer Level 3 autonomy at speeds up to 37mph with a new Drive Pilot system.
 It will work in situations where traffic density is high or in tailbacks, on suitable motorway sections in Germany, initially.

-The new S Class will go on sale in September, offered in S 350d, S 400d and S 500.
+The new S Class is available to order in S 350 d, S 400 d and S 500 guises.
 A plug-in hybrid S 580e with a 60-mile electric range will also join the line-up later.

 Compared to the outgoing car, the new S Class has a larger boot (550 litres), improved aerodynamics and more interior space for passengers.
 It is also around 60Kg lighter, despite promising increased rigidity and refinement.